-Vass also told jurors the amount of chloroform in the car's trunk was "shockingly high."
+Vass told jurors the amount of chloroform in the car's trunk was "shockingly high."
 Chloroform is present during decomposition.

 An FBI expert on Tuesday appeared to contradict Vass' assertions about the amount of chloroform in the car and said the chemical also is present in common household cleaners.

 "It was not the most chloroform I've seen in 20 years," Michael Rickenbach said under cross-examination.

 Rickenbach said he detected amounts of chloroform in Anthony's trunk comparable to that of household cleaners.
 He also noted the substance is present in water.
 Rickenbach tested carpet samples from the trunk's spare tire cover and from the right and left sides of the trunk.